square/square-connect-go-sdk/swagger/docs/LoyaltyApi.md

 > CalculateLoyaltyPointsResponse CalculateLoyaltyPoints(ctx, body, programId)
 CalculateLoyaltyPoints

-Calculates the points a purchase earns.  - If you are using the Orders API to manage orders, you provide `order_id` in the request.
-The  endpoint calculates the points by reading the order. - If you are not using the Orders API to manage orders, you provide the purchase amount in  the request for the endpoint to calculate the points.
-An application might call this endpoint to show the points that a buyer can earn with the  specific purchase.  __Note:__ The country of the seller's Square account determines whether tax is included in the purchase amount when accruing points for spend-based and visit-based programs.
-For more information, see [Availability of Square Loyalty](https://developer.squareup.com/docs/loyalty-api/overview#loyalty-market-availability).
+Calculates the number of points a buyer can earn from a purchase.
+Applications might call this endpoint to display the points to the buyer.  - If you are using the Orders API to manage orders, provide the `order_id` and (optional) `loyalty_account_id`.
+Square reads the order to compute the points earned from the base loyalty program and an associated [loyalty promotion](entity:LoyaltyPromotion).  - If you are not using the Orders API to manage orders, provide `transaction_amount_money` with the purchase amount.
+Square uses this amount to calculate the points earned from the base loyalty program, but not points earned from a loyalty promotion.
+For spend-based and visit-based programs, the `tax_mode` setting of the accrual rule indicates how taxes should be treated for loyalty points accrual.
+If the purchase qualifies for program points, call [ListLoyaltyPromotions](api-endpoint:Loyalty-ListLoyaltyPromotions) and perform a client-side computation to calculate whether the purchase also qualifies for promotion points.
+For more information, see [Calculating promotion points](https://developer.squareup.com/docs/loyalty-api/loyalty-promotions#calculate-promotion-points).

 ### Required Parameters